guentabanag/guentabanag.github.io/README.txt

-HTML/CSS Modified - Read Only by html5up.net
+HTML/CSS Modified - Read Only from html5up.net

 Credits: